Pandaqi/Pandaqi-Studio/pandaqi-studio/content/waterfall/rules/_index.md

 {{< rules-image src="tile_actions.webp" alt="Visual explanation of the three major actions: ADD, DRAW and SCORE." >}}

 When you do an **ADD** action,
-* Place a tile from your hand in the waterfall (a _pyramid_ shape).
+* Place 1 tile from your hand in the waterfall (a _pyramid_ shape).
 * Adjacent to an existing tile.

-The **DRAW** action allows 3 drawing cards from the top of the facedown deck, into your hand.
+The **DRAW** action allows drawing 3 cards from the top of the facedown deck, into your hand.
 If the deck runs out, shuffle the discarded tiles and make it the new deck.

 The **SCORE** action works as follows.
-You may score at most _two_ tiles this way (with one SCORE action).
+You may score at most _2 tiles_ this way (with one SCORE action).
 * Check the _gemstones_ that you visited thus far (when falling down this turn).
 * Pick a **tile from your hand** that has a _matching gemstone_.
 (If none exists, just do nothing.)
 * Place that tile facedown in your score pile.
 Its _number_ scores you points at the end of the game.